 At a local level, WIs are encouraged to support groups and charities that are important to their communities.

-Each year, Groombridge WI selects a local group or charity to support with funds that we raise.
+Each year, Groombridge WI members select a local group or charity to support, with the funds we have raised over the year.

 donating all funds we raised throughout the year.